iPhones and MacBooks are beautiful pieces of hardware that you can ‘rent’ from Apple & that’s about it

 The only thing you ever ‘buy’ from Apple is their marketing

-Before you complain - obviously no one is forcing you buy their stuff and it is under your own free will - that you pay Apple and rent their products as long as Apple happy.
-You - sign up to their ToS to use their OS and they, dictate the restrictions on their own OS.
-These are just simple facts.
+Before you complain - obviously no one is forcing you buy their stuff & it is under your own free will that you pay Apple to rent their products as long as Apple is happy you are given some features that they seem reasonable.
+You, agree to their ToS, EULA in order to use their OS.

-What bothers me is how people voluntarily buy Apple products continue using thier proprietary OSs and then complain about it and repeat this cycle.
+What bothers me is how people voluntarily buy Apple products continue using their proprietary OSs, complain about it & repeat this cycle

 On MacBooks you can improve your freedom and privacy by running free software (GNU/Linux) OSs and programs on your own. iOS / iPad OS is a completely locked down ecosystem.
 People should never buy iPhones and claim they own them, that’s what I’m trying to say.
 People complain about the AppStore and how they can’t get xyz at a cheaper rate.
 That’s what you literally agree to - when buying their marketing and ToS.